Undergraduate Major & Minor in Intelligence & National Security StudiesĀ

 - POLS 345 Counterintelligence

-- (2) Plus two elective courses from the approved list below:
+(2) Plus two INSS elective courses

 - POLS 682 Trafficking, Organized Crime and Terrorism: U.S. Government Response